shadaj/create-react-scala-app.g8/README.markdown

 When you're ready to deploy to production, create a minified bundle with `sbt fullOptJS::webpack`

 ### Get Started Immediately
-You **don’t** need to install or configure tools like Webpack or Babel.
+You **don’t** need to install or configure tools like Webpack.
-They are preconfigured and hidden so that you can focus on the code.
+They are preconfigured so that you can focus on the code.

 Just create a project, and you’re good to go.